 Graland alumna Dr. Sarah Burgamy ’93 visited a middle school assembly recently to give an UpWords speech on Honor Individuality.
 UpWords speeches allow members of the Graland community (students, teachers, alumni) to share how they live Graland’s Guiding Principles in their everyday lives.
 Sarah’s message to students was, “Be as strange as you can … and do it visibly,” a motto she adopted after struggling with her own identity development.

 One hundred thirty-four inventors in the Gates Invention and Innovation Program took the spotlight at the annual expo where they shared highs and lows from their invention journeys this year.
 Finally, the moment arrived to give out the top prizes at this afternoon's all-school assembly.
-Congratulations to all our inventors who had the courage, determination and imagination to complete the Gates Invention and Innovation Program this year.
-We’re proud of you!

 Since January, band musicians have worked in two small groups on a chamber music unit culminating in final presentations recnetly.
 “Chamber music is orchestra on a smaller scale, so each musician has to perform more independently,” explainsDanHazlett, band teacher.
 Students worked together to select and rehearse a piece of music as well as prepare and present facts about the composer.